khalid2696/pip-x/README.md

 > Tip: Keep `drawFlag = 1` to get a visual understanding of the workings of the algorithm.
 Once acquanited with the code, toggle the `drawFlag` to off to quicken the computation speed.

+<br /> Note that changing the algorithm parameter values (from the current ones) may or may not guarantee desired behavior, convergence and/or performance.

 # Troublehsooting
 If you have any questions regarding the codebase or the underlying technical concepts, feel free to reach out to me at khalid26@umd.edu.